feratyusa/laci-public/README.md

 This setup will seed local databse with dummy data.

-If you want to migrate EHC Data to Local Database, first **delete all data** from local EHC table (do not delete the tables) and run below code:
+If you want to migrate EHC Data to Local Database, first **delete all data** from local EHC table (do not delete the tables).
+Make sure you are in intra network, and then run below code:

 ```bash
 php artisan local:ehc-migrate